5 tech gifts you should definitely avoid this holiday season

 While IoT devices aren't necessarily bad, many of them ship with insecure settings and default passwords like "admin."
 Hackers exploited the fact that many people don't actually change these settings.

-As video surveillance forum IVPM notes, some major companies require people to set up strong and unique passwords by default, including Hikvision, Samsung and Panasonic.
+As video surveillance forum IPVM notes, some major companies require people to set up strong and unique passwords by default, including Hikvision, Samsung and Panasonic.
 If you plan on buying a smart home gadget, research the security of the system, and maybe give the recipient a gentle lecture about how to change the password.